It’s never a fun situation when you have a persistent cough. You

 You need:

--a handful of fresh thyme sprigs OR 2 tablespoons dried thyme
+-a handful of fresh thyme sprigs OR 2 tablespoons dried thyme-8 ounces of fresh water

 -Honey or lemon (optional)